yazz/VisualJS/README.md

 ### Is Coils for me?
-Clojure on Coils may be for you if:
+Clojure on Coils may be for you if you can answer yes to the following:

 1. You want to build a single page webapp fast
+2. You just want a batteries included opinionated framework like Rails or Meteor
 2. You believe that Clojure/Clojurescript is cool
-3. You still believe that relational databases are the right way to model data
+3. Relational databases are a good match for your problem domain

 ### What Problem Does It Solve?
 When building an SPA on top of a database there are many considerations: